New to Meditation

 - deepened awareness of one's capacity for happiness, compassion and freedom.

 Click here for meditation instructions.
-You may also want to look at our Resources for recommended readings and audio talks.
+You may also want to look at our Resources page for recommended readings and audio talks.

 Loving-Kindness (Metta) Meditation cultivates the natural capacity for an open heart and a deepening of connection with all beings.